brettz9/nogin/README.md

 nogin --localScripts --config nogin.js
 ```

+You will most likely also want to use the `--router` and possibly `--fallback`, as
+well as `--postLoginRedirectPath /` arguments.
+See these options for more details.

 7. Once the script mentions it is listening (on port 3000 by default), open
     a browser window and navigate to: [http://127.0.0.1:3000](http://127.0.0.1:3000)

+8. (For your live site, ensure your `nogin.js` `NL_SITE_URL` is pointing to this port.)

 ## Steps for getting port that may block Mongo DB